The Top 5 Termite Killers

 Join the 6,755 people who have received a free, no-obligation quote in the last 30 days

 If your home has been invaded by termites, it’s important to act fast to prevent extensive damage.
 There are tons of termite killers on the market, including liquid termiticide, baits, and direct chemical treatments.

-Because choosing a termite killer can be overwhelming, the This Old House Reviews Team has done all the research for you, rounding up the Top 5 Termite Killers of 2022.
+Because choosing a termite killer can be overwhelming, the This Old House Reviews Team has done all the research for you, rounding up the top 5 termite killers.
 We’ve broken down our top picks by active ingredient, application method, pros and cons, and more.

 While these treatments may help somewhat in the short term, they’re no match for termite control from professional pest control companies.
 We’ve shared the two best pest control companies to help you eradicate termites—Orkin and Terminix.